Virtual Console: Languages

 Certain games that were originally released only in Japan have been translated and released in other regions on Virtual Console.
 Sin and Punishment (N64), which had never been released in English but featured English voice acting, was released on the Virtual Console in North American and PAL regions; all menu commands and certain in-game text (all originally written in Japanese) were translated into English, but the game retains its Japanese title screen and dialogue subtitles.
-The Mysterious Murasame Castle (NES), and Summer Carnival '92: Recca (NES), which had never been released in English, were released in English on the Nintendo 3DS Virtual Console in 2014.
+The Mysterious Murasame Castle (FDS), and Summer Carnival '92: Recca (FC), which had never been released in English, were released in English on the Nintendo 3DS Virtual Console in 2014.
 At least one game was fully translated, Monster World IV for the Mega Drive/Genesis was fully translated to English for both North American and European PAL regions.

-Criticism
+Reception

 Wireds Chris Kohler protested the disparity between the American and Japanese libraries, both in quantity and quality.
-The difference between the two libraries became minimal at one point, leading him to change his stance, only to change it back once more as North American releases began to slow.
-In addition, Kohler has also criticized the overall release strategy, with a handful of games at the beginning and two or three every week.
 The pricing has also been criticized as too high, especially for the NES games, given the prices of many of the games available as used and the near-zero costs of manufacture and distribution.